-- 1. The use of human subjects in making radiographs or for any exposures isforbidden. - 2.
+- 1. The use of human subjects in making radiographs or for any exposures is forbidden. - 2.
 All doors must be kept closed during exposures. - 3.
-All students and instructors are required to wear their TLD when making exposures on manikins in the radiography lab.
-The TLD should be worn at the collarlevel. - 4.
+All students and instructors are required to wear their Radiation Monitor when making exposures on manikins in the radiography lab.
+The Radiation Monitor should be worn at the collarlevel. - 4.
 All students must be behind a protective barrier during exposures in the radiography lab.
-See portable and C-arm rules for further details. - 5.
+See portable rules for further details. - 5.
 All participants must adhere to safe radiation protection guidelines.
-Please see the Radiation Protection Policies and Procedures outlined in this manual for further detail. - 6.
-No exposure can be made by students without proper supervision.
+Please see the Radiation Protection Policies and Procedures outlined in this manual for further detail.

+6. No exposure can be made by students without proper supervision.

-C-arm and Portable Exposures: The rules listed above apply to usage of the c-arm and portable in the lab.
+Portable Exposures: The rules listed above apply to usage of the portable in the lab.
 Additional rules for this equipment are listed below.
-Students must have an instructor present when making exposures with the portable and c-arm.
+Students must have an instructor present when making exposures with the portable.

 - 1. When making exposures using the portable the six-foot exposure cord must be utilized so the student can stand behind the protective barrier during the exposure. - 2.
-When using the C-arm lead aprons must be worn properly and at all times.
-The TLD must be placed on the collar outside of the apron. - 3.
+Lead aprons must be worn properly and at all times.
+The Radiation Monitor must be placed on the collar outside of the apron. - 3.
 All participants must adhere to safe radiation protection guidelines.
 Please see the Radiation Protection Policies and Procedures outlined in this manual for further detail.